 - To participate in at least one science course per semester.

-- To refrain from professional work during the Fellowship, unless written permission has been granted by the Director.
+- To refrain from outside professional work during the Fellowship, unless written permission has been granted by the Director.

 - International candidates must obtain a J-1 visa from the U.S. State Department after being awarded the Fellowship.